Charging your smartphone overnight? Here’s why you might want to rethink your charging habits.

-It only takes less than 2 hours to charge my phone, but leaving it plugged in charging overnight for 8 hours is using 6 hours of extra power that doesn’t need to be used, wasting energy and money.
-And if that wasn’t bad enough, as a consequence of doing this, I’ve damaged my phone’s battery, so even though it’s only a year and a half old, it doesn’t hold a charge for very long, which means soon I will have to replace the battery or the phone.
-So I’ve considered this a very good lesson learnt.
+I’ve damaged my phone’s battery by charging it overnight.
+So even though it’s only a year and a half old, it doesn’t hold a charge for very long.
+Then means soon I will have to replace the battery or the phone.
+So I’ve considered this a very good lesson learned.

-I recently become aware of the fact that you can buy mobile phone timer devices that you can plug into the wall, set the timer, and then it will stop drawing power after the set duration.
-I don’t know how you feel about these, but I personally feel a bit uneasy buying a gadget that’s taken resources and energy to produce when I can just get into the habit of charging my phone during the day.
+I recently become aware of the fact that you can buy mobile phone timer devices* that you can plug into the wall.
+You can set the timer, and then it will stop drawing power after the set duration.
+I don’t know how you feel about these, but I personally feel a bit uneasy buying a gadget that’s taken resources and energy to produce when I can just get into the habit of charging my smartphone during the day instead of overnight.
 What do you think about them?

 Here’s some more tips on how to make your smartphone battery last longer.